digitalhoax/kooaba-api/data_api/README.md

 ### Access Control

-When trying to access resources which do not belong to the user, an empty response with status code 403 Forbidden is returned.
+When trying to access resources which do not belong to the user, an empty response with status code `403 Forbidden` is returned.

-When trying to perform write operations on read-only resources, an empty response with status code 405 Method Not Allowed is returned.
+When trying to perform write operations on read-only resources, an empty response with status code `405 Method Not Allowed` is returned.

-## Resources
+## Overview of REST Resources

+All data can be accessed and as REST resources.
+Below follows a description of all resources and their actions.

 ### Groups

-Group resources are read-only.
+Groups are read-only.

----

 #### Show